obiwanus/focus-zig/LOG.md

     - Only jump to cursor on cursor movement or editing
     - Try scrolling smoothly
 - Highlight: implement a few languages, not just Zig
-- When scanning the root folder, ignore the ignored folders right away (modify dir walker)
+- [tech-debt] When scanning the root folder, ignore the ignored folders right away (modify dir walker)
-- When building a directory tree, see if we can use a memory arena (maybe don't use array lists and instead just allocate slices of exact size from the arena)
+- [tech-debt] When building a directory tree, see if we can use a memory arena (maybe don't use array lists and instead just allocate slices of exact size from the arena)
 - Measure how expensive it is to rehighlight everything
 - When drawing a buffer with a conflict we need to ask what to do

 # DONE
++ Format zig on save
 + Audit the undo system and fix any weird behaviour
 + On some actions, create new edit groups
 + Refactor the action system